Shallow subs for big bass in a tight space

 When you have a smaller car with limited cargo space, sometimes a compact powered subwoofer will do the job.
 I did that in my Nissan Versa (pictured above, with my camping gear).
 The compact sub added some needed depth to my music, so that everything sounded more life-like.
 Most of the time that was fine.
 But in the end, it wasn't enough.
 Traditionally, the next step is a "regular" powered subwoofer (that is, not "compact"), like a Bazooka tube.

 This is the future.
-We now have the option of shallow mount subwoofers — subwoofers that give you traditional "big bass" sound, but they are designed to perform in a smaller, tighter space.
-Lots of engineering and design goes into creating these subs, and each manufacturer does it a little differently.
+We now have the option of shallow mount subwoofers — slim subwoofers that give you traditional "big bass" sound, but they are designed to perform in a smaller, tighter space.
+Lots of engineering and design goes into creating these low-profile subwoofers, and each manufacturer does it a little differently.
 What matters is that us modern drivers who prefer a smaller vehicle can still get bass that's deep and rich from our music.

 Thin subs need thin boxes